Mantra Counseling, LLC

 Sometimes, more than one approach can be helpful in dealing with a certain situation.
 During evaluation or therapy, remembering or talking about unpleasant events, feelings or thoughts can result in you experiencing considerable discomfort or strong feelings of anger, sadness, worry, fear, etc. or experiencing anxiety, depression, insomnia, etc. I may challenge some of your assumptions or perceptions or propose different ways of looking at, thinking about, or handling situations that can cause you to feel upset, angry, depressed, challenged, or disappointed.

 Attempting to resolve issues that brought you to therapy in the first place, such as personal or interpersonal relationships, may result in changes that were not originally intended.
 Psychotherapy may result in decisions about changing behaviors, employment, substance use, schooling, housing, or relationships.
 Sometimes, a decision that is positive for one family member is viewed quite negatively by another family member.
 Change will sometimes happen quickly, but more often it will take time and patience on your part.
 There is no guarantee that psychotherapy will yield positive or intended results.
-Length of therapy will vary on an individual basis; however, on average you can expect treatment to last approximately 12 to 25 sessions.
+Length of therapy will vary on an individual basis; however, on average you can expect treatment to last approximately 12 to 25 sessions minimum.
 A better estimate on the length of therapy can be provided after the initial assessment is completed.

 During the course of therapy, I will utilize various psychological and motivational approaches according in part, to the problem that is being treated and my assessment of what will best benefit you.
 These approaches include but are not limited to behavioral, cognitive- behavioral, psychodynamic, existential, system/ family, developmental (adult, child, family), psycho- educational and/ or coaching techniques.